jump-dev/MathOptAnalyzer.jl/docs/src/index.md

 ### Non JuMP (or MOI) models

-If you dont have a JuMP (or MOI) model, you can still use this package reading from a file.
+If you don't have a JuMP (or MOI) model, you can still use this package reading from a file.

 ```julia
 model = Model();